praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 1. k/v engine – 1
 1. id – give some id like docker-cred
 1. Description -  give some description
-1. click on Test Vault Secrets retrieval  > should give output as secrets retrive successfully otherwise reconfigure vault server in jenkins
+1. click on Test Vault Secrets retrieval  > should give output as secrets retrieved successfully otherwise reconfigure the vault server in jenkins
 1. Apply and Save

 ### Stage-05:  Slack integration with Jenkins
-1.  go to Manage jenkins >Manage Credentials > system > Add credentials > secret text file > give some name to credentials , paste token we create in slack app and save and apply.
+1.  go to Manage Jenkins>Manage Credentials > system > Add credentials > secret text file > give some name to credentials, paste the token we create in the Slack app and save and apply.
-1. now to  Manage  Jenkins  >  configure system / system >  search for Slack
+1. now to  Manage  Jenkins  >  configure system/system>  search for Slack
-1. workspace – your workspace name ( you create after the login into slack)
+1. workspace – your workspace name ( you create after login into Slack)
-1. Credential – attach slack token
+1. Credential – attach the slack token
-1. Default channel name – write channel name we created at the time of slack installation like - #cicd-pipeline
+1. Default channel name – write the channel name we created at the time of slack installation like - #cicd-pipeline
 1. Apply and save

 ### Stage-06:  GitHub integration with Jenkins ( application code repo )
-1. go to github  > go to application code repo > settings
+1. go to GitHub  > go to application code repo > settings
 1. go to webhook >  Add webhook
 1. Payload URL -  http://jenkins-server-public-ip-with-port/github-webhook/
-1.  click on Add webhook
+1.  click on Add Webhook

 ### Stage-07:  ArgoCD integration with Github ( k8s manifest repo)